 Flagstaff sits at 7,000 feet on the Colorado Plateau, surrounded by the world's largest ponderosa pine forest and within a day's drive of more national parks and monuments than anywhere else in the country.
-It's also a genuine college town (Northern Arizona University), which produces a creative community of unusual depth for a city of 75,000.
-The gallery scene is smaller than Sedona or Scottsdale, but the community is more authentic and the work more experimental.
+It is also a genuine college town anchored by Northern Arizona University, which produces a creative community of unusual depth and diversity for a city of 75,000.
+The gallery scene is more intimate than Sedona or Scottsdale, but the community is more authentic and the work more experimental - a place where artists are driven by the landscape and the culture rather than the tourist market.

 The Cultural Context